Agnes-N/Akan-Names/README.md

 ## Support and contact details

-    For any issues or questions, ideas or concern, please contact me on my email aggyreina@gmail.com.
+    For any issues or questions, ideas or concern, please contact me on my email: aggyreina@gmail.com.

 ### License